-PEO and average non-PEO NEO CAP compared to Company TSR and Peer TSR
+• PEO and average non-PEO NEO CAP compared to Company TSR and Peer TSR

-In fiscal year 2022, the Company's TSR decreased 44% compared to the prior year period, while the TSR of the Company's peer group decreased 23% compared to the prior year period.
+In fiscal year 2023, the Company's TSR increased 1% compared to the prior year period, while the TSR of the Company's peer group increased 57% compared to the prior year period.
+The PEO CAP increased 87% compared to the prior year period, and the non-PEO NEO CAP increased 346% compared to the prior period.
+In fiscal year 2022, the Company's TSR decreased 44% compared to the prior year period, while the TSR of the Company's peer group decreased 25% compared to the prior year period.
 Similarly, the PEO CAP decreased 60% compared to the prior year period, and the non-PEO NEO CAP decreased 80% compared to the prior period.
-In fiscal year 2021, the Company's TSR increased 29% compared to the prior year period, while the TSR of the Company's peer group increased 60% compared to the prior year period.
-Similarly, the PEO CAP increased 65% compared to the prior year period, and the non-PEO NEO CAP increased 86% compared to the prior period.
+In fiscal year 2021, the Company's TSR increased 29% compared to the prior year period, while the TSR of the Company's peer group increased 37% compared to the prior year period.
+Similarly, the PEO CAP increased 65% compared to the prior period.

-• PEO and average non-PEO NEO CAP compared to Company Net Income
+PEO and average non-PEO NEO CAP compared to Company Net Income

+In fiscal year 2023, the Company's net income decreased 1,803% compared to the prior year period.
+The PEO CAP increased 87% compared to the prior year period, and the non-PEO NEO CAP increased 346% compared to the prior period.
 In fiscal year 2022, the Company's net income decreased 98% compared to the prior year period.
 Similarly, the PEO CAP decreased 60% compared to the prior year period, and the non-PEO NEO CAP decreased 80% compared to the prior period.
 In fiscal year 2021, the Company's net income increased 100% compared to the prior year period.
-Similarly, the PEO CAP increased 65% compared to the prior year period, and the non-PEO NEO CAP increased 86% compared to the prior period.
+Similarly, the PEO CAP increased 65% compared to the prior year period, and the non-PEO NEO CAP increased 83% compared to the prior period.